-Post processing a photographic portrait | Photofocus
+Bringing out the character a black and white portrait

 NIK filters

-Silver EFX Pro2 is often a go-to when I want to make a conversion to black and white.
+Silver Efex Pro is often a go-to when I want to make a conversion to black and white.
 I find the controls to be intuitive to get the right amount of contrast.
-Sharpness can get a solid boost with using the structure sliders.
+Sharpness can get a solid boost by using the structure sliders.

 Fine details are enhanced using the Micro-Structure slider.
 This is wonderful for beards when properly applied.
 Careful!
 A little goes a long way and it is easy to start to look over-processed.

-Final touches
+Final post-processing touches

-The finishing touches are taken care of with a blank Layer set to Soft Light.
+The finishing post-processing touches are taken care of with a blank Layer set to Soft Light.
 It is used to do some dodging and burning to finesse the highlights and shadows.
 The retouch Layer was used to remove the white logo on his shirt and clean up a few stray hairs.
 Lastly, a sharpening Layer is used to bring attention to specific areas and to invite the viewer to move their eyes to areas where you would like them to notice.

 Final thoughts

 When processing images think about this.
 In a black and white image, a viewer’s eye is first going to the area of highest contrast.
-In this case I worked to make the eyes the main focus.
-Following that sharpness is placed in areas to add subtle interest and guide the viewers eye for another trip through your portrait.
+In this case, I worked to make the eyes the main focus.
+Following that sharpness is placed in areas to add subtle interest and guide the viewer’s eye for another trip through your portrait.

 One last tip when working on your portrait images.
 When you think you are done, flip the image 180 degrees and turn the visibility off.
 When you come back to the image later turn it back on.
 See where your eye goes.
 If it is not exactly where you want your viewer to look, it may be time for a bit more dodging and burning.